jsarnowski96/WebOrganizer/README.md

 To launch the application locally, make sure you're in the root directory and then execute the following command:<br />
 `nodemon .\server.js`<br />

-Or, if you use `pm2` NodeJS process manager, you can simply run `pm2 server.js` inroot directly for convenienve and simplified management.<br /><br />
+Or, if you use `pm2` NodeJS process manager, you can simply run `pm2 server.js` directly in root directory for convenience and simplified management.<br /><br />

 Tip: You don't have to manually create collections in the target database - they will be added automatically along with the first items.<br /><br />